signalfx/integrations/collectd-haproxy/docs/derive.error_request.md

 ---
 title: Error request
-brief: Corresponds to HAProxy's `ereq` metric: Request errors.
+brief: Corresponds to HAProxy's `ereq` metric -  Request errors.
 metric_type: derive
 ---
 ### Error request

-Corresponds to HAProxy's `ereq` metric: Request errors.
+Corresponds to HAProxy's `ereq` metric -  Request errors.
 Some of the possible causes are:
      - early termination from the client, before the request has been sent.
      - read error from the client
      - client timeout